Vanshdureja90/Project-Responsive-Design/README.md

-In this, i have made front-end page in which i show the different products. this is a fully responsive design for the mobile, tablet and laptop as well
+In this, i have made a front-end page in which i show the different products. this is a fully responsive design for the mobile, tablet and laptop as well